Two Tinas – Narcissists Split Personalities

 Life with Tina was so confusing, disorienting and confounding.
 It could seem like there were two Tinas or that she was in a kind-of Shrodinger’s quantum reality where she could exist in two contradictory states at once.
 She loved me and at the same time, she didn’t.
 She was somehow simultaneously faithful and disloyal.
 It was mind-bending, trying to reconcile the idea that these two distinct individuals could occupy the same space in one body.
 Keeping me off balance was part of the manipulation that led to forming a trauma bond.

 It was destabilizing to me and challenging to imagine the chaos going on behind her stunning, bright hazel eyes.
 The webs and pathways holding her tenuous, contradictory reality together must have been a tangled complexity.
-I imagine only someone with Tina’s intelligence could manage a semblance of normalcy, which she often did, but as I continued to get closer, the cracks were showing.
+I imagined only someone with Tina’s intelligence could manage a semblance of normalcy, which she often did, but as I continued to get closer, the cracks were showing.
 She maintained different worlds and sowed discord between to prevent them colliding.
 When they did occasionally, inevitably brush together, things got messy and complicated and Tina struggled.
 Gaslighting or ghosting, and ultimately both inevitably ensued.